ner001/university-digital-twin/README.md

 # 🎓 University Digital Twin - NGSI-v2 with FIWARE Orion

 This project models a digital twin of a university using FIWARE's Orion Context Broker and the NGSI-v2 API standard.
-It defines and manages virtual representations (entities) of real-world university components such as buildings, classrooms, students, and professors.
+It defines and manages virtual representations (entities) of real-world university components.

----

-## 🚀 What’s Inside?

-- 🏛️ University entity
-- 🏢 Buildings linked to the university
-- 🧑‍🏫 Professors assigned to classrooms
-- 🧑‍🎓 Students enrolled in the university
-- 🧩 Relationships like `partOf`, `locatedIn`, `teachesIn`, and `enrolledIn`

 ---